6 Best Ghost Alternatives in 2023

 Hyvor Blogs has a powerful syntax highlighter that makes it easy for bloggers to display code snippets on their blogs.
 The syntax highlighter comes with several features, including line numbering, line highlighting, diff (+ and -), and line focusing.
 Importantly, syntax highlighting is done at the time of rendering posts in the back end, so it does not require any additional Javascript or CSS.

 In Hyvor Blogs, when you create a blog, you completely own your blog.
 That means on some platforms, when you create a blog on those platforms, those platform owners are the ones who own your blog.
 They can take down your blog whenever they want.
-This issue is there when you are blogging on platforms like Medium, Tumblr, etc. That is why people looking for Tumblr alternatives and Medium alternatives.
+This issue is there when you are blogging on platforms like Medium, Tumblr, etc. That is why people looking for Tumblr alternatives, WordPress alternatives, Substack alternatives, Webflow alternatives, Blogger alternatives, and Medium alternatives.
 So, in that case, now you already know which platform fits you.

 Hyvor Blogs is cheaper than Ghost